halorgium/dm-salesforce/README.markdown

 dm-salesforce
 =============

-A gem that provides a Salesforce Adapter for DataMapper 0.10.x.
+A gem that provides a Salesforce Adapter for DataMapper 0.10.x and 1.0.x.
 There are older versions of dm-salesforce specifically for 0.9.x, but they are no longer supported.

 What it looks like
 ==================